omahs/zkevm-doc/mkdocs/docs/zkEVM/Setting-Up-Production-zkNode.md

   - **JSON RPC Server** - Interface to L2 network
   - **Synchronizer** - Responsible for synchronizing data between L1 and L2
-  - **Sequencer** - Responsible for selecting transactions from the pool and propose new batches
+  - **Sequencer** - Responsible for selecting transactions from the pool and proposing new batches
   - **Aggregator** - Responsible for consolidating the changes in the state proposed by the Sequencers

 - **zkProver** - Zero knowledge proof generator